9 Intro to Linux Administration

 For example, the command to list the contents of a directory is ls

-, which sorta makes sense.
+, which mostly makes sense.
 Over time, you’ll get very comfortable with the commands you use frequently.

 Bash commands can be modified to behave the way you need them to.